Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 ## One last point: To OOP or not

-Object Oriented Programming or Functional Programming are programming paradigms that can be used to architecture your code.
+Object-Oriented Programming or Functional Programming are programming paradigms that can be used to architecture your code.

 Some talk about Clean Code, Clean Architecture, others talk about functions purity.